pantrypoints/sp/content/en/research/countries/china/xi/chapter-01d.md

 is large, and achieving common prosperity and promoting social fairness and justice have become urgent requirements.

+Comrade Xi Jinping stressed:

+{{< l a="Xi Jinping" >}}
+Sharing the fruits of reform and development by the broad masses of the people is the essential requirement of socialism and an important embodiment of our party's fundamental purpose of serving the people wholeheartedly.
+{{< /l >}}

-Comrade Xi Jinping stressed: "Sharing the fruits of reform and development by the broad masses of the people is the essential requirement of socialism and an important embodiment of our party's fundamental purpose of serving the people wholeheartedly."
-1 The development we pursue is development that benefits the people, and the prosperity we pursue is the common prosperity of all the people.
-In the new era, the major task of the Communist Party of China is to focus on solving the needs and expectations of the people, pay more attention to the people's new and diversified needs for a better life, respect the people's status as the main body, respect the people's will, the experience they have created, and the rights they have in their practical activities.
+The development we pursue is
+development that benefits the people, and the prosperity we pursue is the common prosperity of all the people.
+In the new era, the major task of the CCP is to focus on solving the needs and expectations of the people, pay more attention to the people's new and diversified needs for a better life, respect the people's status as the main body, respect the people's will, the experience they have created, and the rights they have in their practical activities.
 The role played by it fully stimulates the creative power hidden in the people, regards the realization of all-round human development as the noble realm of a better life, and better meets the people's growing needs for a better life; pays more attention to enabling all people to share the fruits of economic, political, cultural, social, ecological and other aspects of development, so that the people's sense of gain, happiness and security is more perfect, more sustainable, and more sustainable.

-More secure; pay more attention to social fairness and justice, unite and lead all the people, and continuously guarantee and improve the people's livelihood with their own hard work and unremitting efforts, so that the results of reform and development can benefit all the people more equitably, so that all the
+More secure; pay
+more attention to social fairness and justice, unite and lead all the people, and continuously guarantee and improve the people's livelihood with their own hard work and unremitting efforts, so that the results of reform and development can benefit all the people more equitably, so that all the